wmanley/git-meld/README.rst

 DESCRIPTION
 ===========
-    git meld is a git command that allows you to compare and edit treeishs between revisions using meld. git meld is a frontend to git diff and accepts the same options and arguments.
+    git meld is a git command that allows you to compare and edit treeishs between revisions using meld or any other diff tool that supports directory comparison.  git meld is a frontend to git diff and accepts the same options and arguments.

     It is essentially an extended git-difftool for tools that support comparing directories rather than having git call the external tool for every file